frostoven/BSC5P-JSON-XYZ/README.md

 human readability while minified is squashed into an unreadable mess easier for computers to read.

-Note that each entry in each file has in ID number (except for `blackbody.json`).
+Note that each entry in each file has an ID number (except for `blackbody.json`).
 These IDs are used to identify the same stars across files.

 **Files provided:**